thedatatribune/IPL-Analysis/contributionGuide.md

 We are maintaining a file called [```Stats2020.md```](./Stats2020.md) to sore the latest data and fun facts!

-## Help us to improve the IPL-Analysis documentation!
+## Improve the IPL-Analysis documentation!

 Thanks for your interest in the project!
 Pull Requests are welcomed for all the possible improvements i.e. from little Typos & Grammar Corrections fixes to the introduction Novel Outcome after Data Analysis.